slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'I never worry about the future.
 It comes soon enough.' -- Albert Einstein*

 <!--
-> *'If you don't imagine, nothing ever happens at all.' -- John Green*

-you can't stop the future -> control
+- you can't stop the future -> control

-make the exercise: imagine you life in 10years. possible futures.
+- make the exercise: imagine you life in 10years. possible futures.

-> *'Finding a place to die is an important thing to do.' -- Nagasaki* -->
+-->